mwolson/emacs-shared/doc/install.md

 ## Install Emacs

-The recommended version is Emacs 29.4 (29.1 on macOS).
+The recommended version is Emacs 29.4.
 The recommended ways to install Emacs for each OS are as follows.

 ### Install Emacs on Windows